martinslabber/kattui/plugins/README.rst

 Functions
 ---------

-A plugin must have a function named `do`.
+A plugin must have a function named :command:`do`.
 The do function must take 2 parameters: The class instance (self) and command line input as a string.

 The do function must return nothing.
 (PS: Return True is a Quit at present.)